 Kannan, Suresh M. (2008) Studies on Methylmalonyl-CoA Mutase from Escherichia coli.
-PhD thesis, University of Westminster, School of Life Sciences.
+Doctoral thesis, University of Westminster.